bcoin-org/bcoin-org.github.io/guides-markdown/swaps.md

     // Broadcast BCH swap-sweep TX, and we're done! const broadcastResult = await BCH_NodeClient.broadcast(stringTX);
 });
-})();
 ```

 Alice will have similar code running on her end.
 When she broadcasts her BTC sweep
 transaction, Bob's code will automatically catch it, derive the HTLC secret, and
 sweep the BCH transaction.

-<iframe width="560" height="315" src="https://www.youtube-nocookie.com/embed/utOAL2Uw_Mk" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>
+<iframe width="560" height="315" src="https://www.youtube-nocookie.com/embed/utOAL2Uw_Mk?rel=1" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 <a name="next-steps"></a>
 ## Next steps

 We've built a very simple atomic swaps application!
 But what have we sacrificed for convenience?
 To improve privacy, we might want to use separate public keys for each blockchain, instead of using
+the same key on both networks (although it is very cool and convenient that public keys can be re-used
-the same key on both networks.
-We also have been using raw public keys, most of the time in Bitcoin
+on these two networks).
+We also have been using raw public keys, but most of the time in Bitcoin
 we exchange hashed (RIPE-160) public keys.
 In our case, this hash would require a few extra OP codes
 in the redeem script.
 We should also check all the amounts being transacted and return an error if
 the counterparty didn't send the right amount.
 The watch-only wallets work great, but what if Bob
-creates his watch only wallet AFTER Alice sends her first transaction?
+creates his watch-only wallet AFTER Alice sends her first transaction?
 How will Bob ever know?
 The app should be able to rescan recent blockchain history to make sure it hasn't missed anything on launch.

 And finally - CSV encoding.
 We built our app using timelocks based in seconds, not blocks.